beaulebens/discochat/README.md

 `npm install`

-and then start the application:
+and then start the application (make sure Mongo is running already):

 `npm start`